Cardiff University Students' Union: Students' Union elections

 Full-time elected officers – A group of 7 full-time paid individuals who each have areas of responsibility, from being the Students' Union President to Societies and Sports, the Heath Park campus, Welsh language, and Postgraduate and International students.
 These officers are elected for a year, and either take a year out of university to do the job or do it after they graduate.

 Part-time campaign officers – These are 10 student volunteers who campaign on areas that matter to you alongside their studies.
-This includes representing student groups such as Women, LGBT+ (Open Place and Trans+ Place), Black and Ethnic Minorities, Estranged Students, International Students, Ethics and the Environment, Disability, Mental Health, Student Parents and Mature Students.
+These roles as of 2026 include; Accessibility Officer, Anti-Racism Officer, Estranged Students' Officer, Ethical and Environmental Officer, Heath Park Students’ Officer, LGBTQ+ Officer, Mental Health Officer and Women's Officer.

 Specific leadership positions

 Full-time elected officer positions

 The Elected Officer positions consist of a President and six vice-presidents.